-The primary framework of our activities is the research program Polar regions and Coasts in a changing Earth System (PACES) which is part of the research field Earth and Environment of the Helmholtz Association of German Research Centres (HGF).
-Within the current PACES II programm (2014 - 2018), we participate in the topics:
+The framework of our activities is the research program Changing Earth - Sustaining our Future which is part of the research field Earth and Environment of the Helmholtz Association of German Research Centres (HGF).
+Within the current programm (2021 - 2027), we participate in the topics:

-The section BPP's long term goal is to quantify the structure and function of polar megabenthic animals, their interaction with the pelagic system and susceptibility to natural disturbances and climate change.
-A mechanistic understanding of the bentho-pelagic processes can serve as important baseline to model the biological responses to rapid polar climate change.
+The section BPP's long term goal is to quantify the structure and function of polar makrobenthic organisms, their interaction with the pelagic system and susceptibility to natural disturbances and climate change.
+A mechanistic understanding of the bentho-pelagic processes can serve as important baseline to model the biological responses to polar climate change.